-The alt-3 table displays two new columns.
-We say just briefly here what each of those columns refers to.
+The alt-3 table displays two new columns, labelled ePld and Rate.
+We describe here, just briefly, what each of those columns refers to.

 The two columns are as follows:

-It really must be emphasized that an alt-3 table is not a prediction.
-The adjusted points totals are designed specifically to reflect the relative performance of teams to date — that is, to represent faithfully what has happened, rather than to predict what will happen in the future.
+It really must be emphasised that an alt-3 table is not a prediction.
+The effective matches played, ePLd, and the consequent points-per-effective-match Rate, are designed specifically to reflect fairly the relative performance of teams since the start of the current season — that is, to represent faithfully what has happened, rather than to predict what will happen in the future.